ParkJeongwoong/TIL/STUDY/data_science_data_analysis/Lesson1 - Data Analysis Process.md

 - maybe we need some more investigation

 after a check, there was 3 missing students who have different join date and cancel date.
+And they turned out to be test samples.
+So there's no more surprising point.

+## Explore phase

+Our question :

+**How do numbers in the daily engagement table differ for students who pass the first project?**

+Problem of the question :

+1. **this will include data from after project submission**

+2. **this compares data from different lengths of time**
+3. **daily engagement table includes engagement in courses which is not related to the first projec**t

+Revision(Refining) :

+**Only look at engagement form first week, and exclude students who canceled within a week**

+## Quiz - Debugging

+we found out that studying time of the first week is greater than the number of  minutes in a week.
+(Which is impossible)

+=> if one student enroll, and cancel, then enroll again, everything from the first enrollment will count as their first week.